raja-gopalakrishnan/primer-design-application/README.md

 ```
 Error: arguments imply differing number of rows: 1, 0
 ```
 Check that you have entered the gene name correctly.
 Try entering the systematic name for the gene instead of the common name.
-You can find the systematic name for your facvorite gene on [SGD](https://www.yeastgenome.org/).
+You can find the systematic name for your favorite gene on [SGD](https://www.yeastgenome.org/).
 The application will identify any of the 6819 genes present in the sgd_ids.tsv file.